TezRomacH/python-package-template/CONTRIBUTING.md

 ## Codestyle

-After you run `make install` you can execute the automatic code formatting.
+After you made the installation  you can execute the automatic code formatting.

 ```bash
 make codestyle